OctopusDeploy/docs/src/pages/docs/projects/variables/prompted-variables.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
-modDate: 2023-01-01
+modDate: 2024-08-29
 title: Prompted variables
+icon: fa-solid fa-terminal
 description: Prompted variables allow you to prompt a user to enter a value rather than storing it in Octopus.
 navOrder: 40
 ---
 As you work with [variables](/docs/projects/variables) in Octopus, there may be times when the value of a variable isn't known and you need a user to enter the variable at deployment time.
 Octopus can handle this using **Prompted variables**.

-## Defining a prompted variable {#Promptedvariables-Definingapromptedvariable}
+## Defining a prompted variable {#defining-prompted-variable}

 To make a variable a **prompted variable**, enter the variable editor when creating or editing the variable.
-On any of the variable fields, click **OPEN EDITOR**:
+On the variable value field, click **Open Editor**:

 :::figure
 ![Open variable editor](/docs/projects/variables/images/open-variable-editor.png)